jmrphy/media_civil_war/media_civil_war.md

-Qualitative evidence suggests that mass media can play a causal role in the outbreak of civil wars, and at the international level the rapid increase of mass media in recent decades has generally coincided with a similarly dramatic spread of civil wars.
-Yet, recent quantitative research suggests that mass media decrease the probability of civil war onset by enhancing the power of states and therefore deterring insurgencies.
-To resolve this puzzling contradiction, I argue that mass media technologies have a non-linear effect on the probability of civil war onset.
+Qualitative evidence suggests that mass media can play a causal role in the outbreak of civil wars, and at the international level the rapid increase of mass media in recent decades has coincided with a similarly notable spread of civil wars.
+Yet recent quantitative research suggests that mass media decrease the probability of civil war onset by enhancing the power of states and therefore deterring insurgencies.
+To explain this puzzling contradiction, I argue that mass media technologies have a non-linear effect on the probability of civil war onset.
 Mass media technologies should decrease the likelihood of civil war onset only above the threshold at which they constitute a mass communications system.
 Below that threshold, increases in mass media should increase the likelihood of civil war.
-The theory is tested with parametric and semi-parametric regressions on cross-sectional time-series data from a recent study [@Camber:2013ul] and historical time-series at the international level.
-Consistent with the theory, I find evidence of substantial non-linearity in the effect of mass media on civil war onset.
-Findings are also broadly consistent with additional observable implications pertaining to the relative effects of different media technologies and empirical patterns at the international level since 1816.
+The theory is tested with parametric and semi-parametric regressions on country-level, cross-sectional time-series data from a recent study [@Camber:2013ul] and long-run historical time-series at the international level.
+I find evidence of substantial non-linearity in the effect of mass media on civil war onset at both levels of analysis.
 This research note contributes an important new insight into the causes of civil war and contributes to the burgeoning research agenda on the nexus of information-communication technology (ICT) and political conflict.\newline

-Last updated: January 18, 2015.[^1] \newline
+Last updated: January 29, 2015.[^1] \newline

 \clearpage
 \pagenumbering{arabic}